 App developers have started developing more apps for this platform.
 The day is not far away when we will get a full smart TV out of this device.
 Games have already been developed for it.
 However, usability is a different perspective.
 Users can download Chromecast-enabled games on their smartphones.
 Then they can connect Pc to Chromecast.

 Guest mode and uses:

 Unknown users can use guest mode to do so.
 The smartphone will act as a remote so you will be engaged in a bigger screen though you can also see the action on your smartphone screen.
 Multiplayer online, as well as offline, can be played.
 Further Oculus Rift and VR support are also being added for Chromecast Setup Window . so that 3D can be seen on it without any glasses.

 The second generation of Chromecast has also been released along with an audio version of it known as Chromecast audio.
 Second-generation Chromecast has bumped up hardware and has inbuilt support for Ethernet ports rather than the use of auxiliary accessories.
 Chromecast also has many features like CFC-enabled TVs that can be woken up by casting to them and a screen saver wallpaper option just like a desktop.

 Chromecast can be controlled via smartphones and tablets running on Android and iOS.
 However other devices such as PC and MAC can also control it using Chrome browser and Google cast extension.
 No official app for these platforms has been released to date.

 Generic USB vs Chromecast USB

-As far as Chromecast is concerned, USB provided with it has a purpose of powering it up.
+As far as Chromecast is concerned, the USB provided with it has the purpose of powering it up.
 Chromecast has some hefty hardware in it so it will also need a proper and considerably higher power than a generic USB device.
-Therefore, USB provided with it is equipped with such features.
+Therefore, the USB provided with it is equipped with such features.